 In today’s article, I will discuss how to approach a bankroll for small-stakes Texas Hold’em poker and the things you need to pay attention to.
 I will also discuss what I would do with a $5,000-$10,000 bankroll.
-I chose this article and bankroll numbers because I feel there is a large population in this range, and they are not sure how to build their bankroll effectively.
+I chose this article and bankroll numbers because I feel there is a large population in this range who are unsure how to build their bankroll effectively.

 Too many factors are against you when playing with a small bankroll—variance, rake, and game selection.
 Hopefully, after this article, I will help you brainstorm a plan to build your bankroll.